kerski/fabric-dataops-patterns/documentation/automated-testing-example.md

 ![Select Repo](./images/automated-testing-select-repo.png)

-5. Copy the contents of template YAML file located <a href="https://raw.githubusercontent.com/kerski/fabric-dataops-patterns/development/Azure%20DevOps/Automated%20Testing%20Example/Run-DaxTests.yml" target="_blank">at this link</a>.
+5. Copy the contents of the template YAML file located <a href="https://raw.githubusercontent.com/kerski/fabric-dataops-patterns/development/Azure%20DevOps/Automated%20Testing%20Example/Run-DaxTests.yml" target="_blank">at this link</a> into the code editor.

 ![Copy YAML](./images/automated-testing-copy-yaml.png)